Antoine Darlan: Entering politics

-The chief of the RDA in the colony
+Leader of the RDA in Ubangi-Shari

-On 23 December 1948, he formed in Bangui an Ubanguian section of the GDR which he chaired.
-In this capacity, he participated in the Second International Congress of the RDA organized in January 1949 in Abidjan.
+On 23 December 1948 he formed an Ubangian section of the RDA, which he chaired.
+In this capacity, he participated in the Second International Congress of the RDA, organized in January 1949 in Abidjan.
 Darlan's faction became a relative success.
-His influence on the Second Quorum advisers was significant.
-But his anticolonial opinions earned him the enmity of the colonial administration and elected representatives of the European College.
-His African colleagues led by his brother George Darlan, joined in 1949 the latter to reject his demands for propaganda purposes.
-His faction began receiving a large amount of defections in June.
-Losing influence among elites, Darlan Antoine turned to the working class.
-He hardened his speech and directed his action towards unionism.
-From then on he was very close to the General Confederation of Labor.
+His influence on the Second College members of the Representative Council was significant.
+But his anticolonial opinions earned him the enmity of the colonial administration and members of the European members of the Council.
+His African colleagues, led by his brother George, joined with the Europeans in 1949 to reject his demands for subsidies, which they claimed were for propaganda purposes.
+His faction began losing members starting in June.
+Losing influence among elites, Darlan turned to the working class.
+He hardened his rhetoric and turned his actions towards unionism.
+From then on he was very close to the General Confederation of Labour.
 In 1950, while the RDA broke with the French Communist Party, Darlan still promoted far-left politics.

-Ironically, despite their opposing stances, his parliamentary actions were relatively similar with that of the Christian Democrat MP and anti-Communist Barthélemy Boganda.
+Despite their opposing stances, his parliamentary actions were relatively similar with that of the Christian Democrat MP and anti-communist Boganda.
 Both strongly denounced colonial abuses.
-He adopted in his articles published in the local organ of the GDR, AEF Nova, the strong positions similar to those of Boganda: on.
-6 February 1949 Darlan wrote: "Our people are subjected to an odious exploitation.
+In his articles published in the local organ of the RDA, AEF Nova, he adopted strong positions similar to those of Boganda: on 6 February 1949 Darlan wrote "Our people are subjected to an odious exploitation.
 In this Ubangui with riches so varied and plentiful, the European element is considered as belonging to the superior race, the master race.
 The reactionary administration in the service of the colonial trusts has subjected the country to a reign of terror."

-In early 1952, a chief quarrel between them emerged.
-The popularity and electoral success of Boganda increased quickly because of Darlan.
-At the local elections of 30 March 1952, he became territorial adviser of the Ouaka region for the Movement for the Social Evolution of Black Africa (MESAN).
-That same year, he left the Ubanguian section of the GDR to join MESAN.
+In early 1952 a leadership dispute arose between them.
+Boganda's popularity and electoral success meant he prevailed.
+In the 1952 Territorial Assembly elections Darlan was the only incumbent from the Second College to be re-elected, having run on the list of Bogdanda's Movement for the Social Evolution of Black Africa (MESAN) party.
+That same year, he left the Ubangian section of the RDA to join MESAN.